subygan/subygan.github.io/blog/content/books.md

 - Blink  ✅
 - Educated - tara westover ✅
 - Zero to one ✅
+- What if?
+Serious Scientific Answers to absurd hypothetical - Randal Munroe
+- Almanack of Naval Ravikant
+- Educated - Tara Westover

 ## partially read

 - Design of everyday things
-- Almanack of Naval Ravikant